n42r/n42r.github.io/index.md

 layout: default
 ---

 Software and technology have become so complex that we need new approaches to tackle them.
-That's why I have built myself as someone who can combine things holistically and connect the dots.
-This has resulted in me developing a combination of skills that straddle the maker/manager divide.
+That's why I have developed myself into someone who can combine things holistically and connect the dots.
+I have a combination of strengths that straddle the maker/manager divide.
 I'm a maker as in engineering design, R&D innovation, and software architecture, and a manager as in product, people, and cross-functional leadership.

 I started out in game development (Crystal Space, anyone?) and robotics/logic-based AI and then moved to the intersection of R&D and product management/design: first in mobile app development and then in data management.
 In my recently completed PhD, I proposed an [architectural pattern](https://n42r.github.io/phd) for inter-organizational data cataloguing and exchange (similar to data mesh and data space).